Skip to main content

 The numbers in this summary include the following:

-• Trashed content: The number of content moved to the trash bin within the selected date range
+• Trashed content: The number of content items moved to the trash bin within the selected date range.

 Space Actions